huazzers/desma126/docs/5-game-play-level-design.md

 ### Layout

-After you’ve nailed down what your goals and concepts are for your level. you can begin sketching or laying out ideas.
+After you’ve nailed down what your goals and concepts are for your level, you can begin sketching or laying out ideas.

 <br>